yaseenzafar/terraform-rdsmigration/README.md

 `terraform init`

-`terraform plan (for checking if there is no configuration related issue)`
+`terraform plan (for checking if there is any configuration related issue)`

 `terraform deploy -auto-approve (if getting error run this second time)`